Samson: References to Samson in media and the arts

 In 1735, George Frideric Handel wrote the oratorio Samson, with a libretto by Newburgh Hamilton, based on Samson Agonistes.
 The oratorio is almost entirely set inside Samson's prison and Delilah only briefly appears in Part II.
 In 1877, Camille Saint-Saëns composed the opera Samson and Delilah with a libretto by Ferdinand Lemaire in which the entire story of Samson and Delilah is retold.
 In the libretto, Delilah is portrayed as a seductive femme fatale, but the music played during her parts invokes sympathy for her.
+The narrative of Samson and Delilah is retold in indie pop singer Regina Spektor's "Samson" (2002), which includes the lyrics "I cut his hair myself one night / A pair of dull scissors and the yellow light / And he told me that I'd done alright."

 The 1949 biblical drama Samson and Delilah, directed by Cecil B. DeMille and starring Victor Mature and Hedy Lamarr in the titular roles, was widely praised by critics for its cinematography, lead performances, costumes, sets, and innovative special effects.
 It became the highest-grossing film of 1950, and was nominated for five Academy Awards, winning two.
 According to Variety, the film portrays Samson as a stereotypical "handsome but dumb hulk of muscle".

 Samson has been especially honored in Russian artwork because the Russians defeated the Swedes in the Battle of Poltava on the feast day of St. Sampson, whose name is homophonous with Samson's.
 The lion slain by Samson was interpreted to represent Sweden, as a result of the lion's placement on the Swedish coat of arms.
 In 1735, C. B. Rastrelli's bronze statue of Samson slaying the lion was placed in the center of the great cascade of the fountain at Peterhof Palace in Saint Petersburg.